the episode

 John McLarty: And some great quarterbacks are full of themselves, but they don’t have to be to be great.
 And I know we know some that are not very humble and just after victory, they just point to heaven and say, God.

 John McLarty: Yeah.
 A lot of athletes do.
-Yeah.
-And I always appreciate that.
-I do too.

-I look for that.
-Yeah.
-And that that makes me admire them more.
+John McLarty: And that makes me admire them more.

 Kimberly Faith: Exactly.

-John McLarty: They just immediately point to heaven Yeah.
-And say, this is because of God, my talent.
+John McLarty: And say, this is because of God, my talent.

-Kimberly Faith: Well, you you mentioned great you know, people who accomplish great things and are just, you know, kind of smack talkers.
-I I kind of wonder after studying this, these ideas, I kind of wonder if they have only reached a very small portion of their greatness because they lack humility.
+Kimberly Faith: Well, you mentioned great you know, people who accomplish great things and are just, you know, kind of smack talkers.
+I kind of wonder after studying this, these ideas, I kind of wonder if they have only reached a very small portion of their greatness because they lack humility.

 Kimberly Faith: Yeah.
 And so we’re going to talk about this cultural assumption you just mentioned today that the world equates humility with weakness and believes that greatness requires self promotion, dominance, and control.
-Right.
-Because we’re also gonna look at what Jesus taught because his teaching was very countercultural.

 John McLarty: Jesus taught that humility is foundational to true greatness.

-Kimberly Faith: God’s greatness.
+Kimberly Faith: That’s right.
+That’s right.
+And it’s so interesting that one of the tensions we’re going to talk about is the kind of the key tension that the same quality the world dismisses as weakness is the very posture that draws us into the presence and power of God’s greatness.
 You know, our central question is, you know, can humility actually be our source of strength rather than a sign of weakness?
-So, let’s you know, and I’m just gonna defend this poor guy I overheard.
-Know, his conversation is he probably has never been taught about what Jesus has said about humility.
+So, let’s you know, and I’m just going to defend this poor guy I overheard.
+You know, his conversation is, he probably has never been taught about what Jesus has said about humility.

 John McLarty: A biblical perspective.